initgrep-com/initgrep.blog/_postCollection/javascript/angularjs/Creating-custom-filters-in-angularjs.markdown

 `expression` is a valid JavaScript expression.
 Filter is separated with  pipe(`|`) symbol and can have one or more arguments separated by a colon(`:`).

 We can use Filters in the Controllers, Services or Directives as well.
-I will explain a little later...
+I will explain it a little later...

 Let's begin with a simple filter example.